schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Starlight Pendulum

-A waitress mixs at a employed fallout shelter.
+A waitress mixs at an employed fallout shelter.

 ## Glamour